bomonike/bomonike.github.io/countries.md

 + International Union of Railways (UIC)

+## Vector databases for Semantic Search

+Popular Vector Databases include Pinecone, Milvus, Weaviate, Qdrant, Chroma, and cloud offerings like AWS OpenSearch, Google Vertex AI Vector Search, and Azure Cognitive Search.
+Qdrant (<a target="_blank" href="https://qdrant.tech/">qdrant.tech</a>, written in Rust) runs as fully open-source self-hosted options or as lightweight embedded libraries. https://qdrant.tech/

+My countries-mdrant Rust program was created using this prompt:
+"In folder /Users/johndoe/bomonike/rustlang-samples create countries-mdrant Rust program countries-mdrant to load a Qdrant database named countries-qdrant from country_info.csv in folder /Users/johndoe/bomonike/rustlang-samples.
+Use the Dioxus library to create Rust code present a chatbot GUI for users to type in questions answered using the database.
+Measure the elapsed time taken for each step.
+Write the program such that others can use its functions for other databases.
+Create a CLI bash shell script named countries-mdrant.sh to start the Qdrant database."

+"Also create a scatterplot of Cor_score vs. Peace_score.
+Include a correlation line.
+PROTIP: Less-corrupt countries tend to be more peaceful.

+A vector database is a specialized database designed to store, index, and query high-dimensional vector embeddings—numerical representations of unstructured data like text, images, audio, or video.
+Unlike traditional relational databases that handle structured data in rows and columns, vector databases enable similarity search by treating data as points in a multi-dimensional space where proximity reflects semantic similarity.

+Vector embeddings are dense arrays of floating-point numbers (often 100s to 1000s of dimensions) that translate complex, unstructured data into a format machine learning models can process.
+These embeddings capture semantic meaning—similar items are positioned closer together in vector space, while dissimilar items are farther apart.

+Use specialized algorithms like k-nearest neighbor (k-NN), Hierarchical Navigable Small World (HNSW), or Inverted File Index (IVF) to enable fast lookup

 ## Time Zones

 <a target="_blank" href="https://en.wikipedia.org/wiki/Daylight_saving_time_by_country">BLOG</a>:
-The US, Canada (except Arizona (except Navajo) and Hawaii do not observe DST), and Carribean countries Bahamas, Bermuda, Haiti, Turks & Caicos, Saint Pierre & Miquelon, Mexican border cities (e.g., Tijuana, Ciudad Juárez)
+The US, Canada (except Arizona (except Navajo) and Hawaii do not observe DST), and Carribean countries Bahamas, Bermuda, Haiti, Turks & Caicos, Saint Pierre & Miquelon, Mexican border cities (e.g., Tijuana, Ciudad Juárez):
    * Start DST on the Second Sunday in March, 02:00 local
    * Stop.
-DST	on the First Sunday in November, 02:00 local Countries that observe DST in the European Union and others:
+DST	on the First Sunday in November, 02:00 local

+Countries that observe DST in the European Union and others:
    * start DST on the Last Sunday in March, 01:00 UTC
    * stop.
 DST on the Last Sunday in October, 01:00 UTC
    * Lebanon turns at 00:00 local time

 Israel
    * start DST on the Friday before the last Sunday in March, 02:00 local
    * stop.
 DST on the Last Sunday in October, 00:00 local time